Privacy and blockchain: Fair information practices

 Blockchain has been acknowledged as a way to solve fair information practices, a set of principles relating to privacy practices and concerns for users.
 Blockchain transactions allow users to control their data through private and public keys, allowing them to own it.
 Third-party intermediaries are not allowed to misuse and obtain data.
 If personal data are stored on the blockchain, owners of such data can control when and how a third party can access it.
 In blockchains, ledgers automatically include an audit trail that ensures transactions are accurate.

-Concerns regarding blockchain privacy
+Concerns Regarding Blockchain Privacy

 Transparency

 Although blockchain technology enables users to control their own data without necessarily relying on third parties, certain characteristics may infringe on user privacy.
 Public blockchains are decentralized and allow any node to access transactions, events and actions of users.
 Block explorers can be used to trace the financial history of a wallet address, which can be combined with OSINT research to develop profiles of criminal actors or potential scamming victims.